sourmash-bio/sourmash_plugin_directsketch/README.md

 - `gbsketch` - download and sketch NCBI Assembly Datasets by accession
 - `urlsketch` - download and sketch directly from a url

 This plugin is an attempt to improve sourmash database generation by downloading files, checking md5sum if provided or accessible, and sketching to a sourmash zipfile.
-FASTA files can also be saved if desired.
-It's quite fast, but still very much at alpha level.
-Here be dragons.
+FASTA/Q files can also be saved if desired.
+It's quite fast, but still under active development.

 ## Installation